Enzalutamide: History

-Enzalutamide was discovered by Charles Sawyers, now at the Memorial Sloan–Kettering Cancer Center, and Michael Jung at the University of California, Los Angeles.
+Enzalutamide was discovered by Charles Sawyers and Michael Jung at the University of California, Los Angeles.
 They and their colleagues synthesized and evaluated nearly 200 thiohydantoin derivatives of RU-59063, an analogue of nilutamide, for AR antagonism in human prostate cancer cells, and identified enzalutamide and RD-162 as lead compounds.
 These compounds were patented in 2006 and described in 2007.
 Enzalutamide was developed and marketed by Medivation for the treatment of prostate cancer.
-It was approved by the U.S. Food and Drug Administration (FDA) for the treatment of mCRPC in the United States in August 2012, and for the treatment of nonmetastatic castration-resistant prostate cancer in July 2018.
+It was approved by the US Food and Drug Administration (FDA) for the treatment of mCRPC in the United States in August 2012, and for the treatment of nonmetastatic castration-resistant prostate cancer in July 2018.
 Enzalutamide was the first new AR antagonist to be approved for the treatment of prostate cancer in over 15 years, following the introduction of the first-generation NSAA bicalutamide in 1995.
 It was the first second-generation NSAA to be introduced.